Riddikulusu/BMIN503_Final_Project/README.md

 # Spatial Analysis of Hospital Accessibility and District-Level Mortality in Philadelphia

 **Objective:**\
-Assess whether spatial differences in hospital availability and accessibility are associated with district-level mortality in Philadelphia, accounting for demographic and socioeconomic factors.
+Assess whether spatial differences in hospital accessibility are associated with district-level mortality in Philadelphia, accounting for Social Determinants of Health (SDOH).

 **Method:**\
-I calculate district-level hospital accessibility using tract-population–weighted distances to the nearest hospital and link these metrics with annual mortality data (2013–2022).
-After describing temporal patterns, I fit regression models—from unadjusted to fully adjusted SDOH models—to evaluate whether hospital count and accessibility predict mortality.
-Diagnostic checks, VIF assessment, and sensitivity analyses are used to test robustness.
+This study investigates the structural association between hospital accessibility and district-level mortality across 18 planning districts in Philadelphia (2013–2022).
+The core predictor, Hospital Accessibility (Ai), was quantified using the Two-Step Floating Catchment Area (2SFCA) method based on a 15-minute driving threshold on the actual road network, integrating both proximity and demand competition.
+The analytical strategy proceeds in three phases: First, descriptive statistics and exploratory plots were used to examine the spatial and temporal structure of the dataset.
+Second, structural analysis was conducted using univariate and SDOH-corrected multivariate Cross-Sectional OLS models.
+Third, Two-Way Fixed Effects (FE) model and the Pooled OLS model augmented with Clustered Standard Errors (SE) and Time Fixed Effects (TFE) were used for dynamic validation.

 **Materials:**